msloth/contiki-launchpad/examples/launchpad/README.txt

-This folder contains some examples that demonstrates different things with Contiki and stuff I wrote for my Launchpad Contiki port, such as the pwm- or adc-modules.
+This folder contains some examples that demonstrates different things with Contiki and stuff I wrote for my Launchpad Contiki port, such as the pwm- and adc-modules.

 I suggest you start by checking out the examples in roughly this order: